fossasia/gci16.fossasia.org/CONTRIBUTING.md

 * The PR should also include a link to the Google Code-In Task instance (if applicable) to fasten the review process both sides.

-* The pull request will not get merged until and unless the commits are squashed.
-In case there are multiple commits on the PR, the commit author needs to squash them and not the maintainers cherrypicking and merging squashes.
+* In case there are multiple commits on the PR, the commit author should squash them.

 * Pull Request older than 4 days with no response from the contributor shall be marked closed.